-Ponds occur naturally in dips and hollows in the ground.
-Others have been artificially created.
-Ponds support numerous species including aquatic plants, rushes, dragonflies, invertebrates and amphibians.
+Ponds occur naturally in dips and hollows in the ground, but they can also be artificially created.
+They support numerous species including aquatic plants, rushes, dragonflies, invertebrates and amphibians.

 Small ponds, both man-made and natural, are commonly found throughout the country in woodland, on field edges or other corners of farmland as well as on village greens and in gardens.

 Ponds are dug out for drainage purposes, irrigation, and to provide pools of drinking water for livestock.
 Natural ponds can be found in dips and hollows of the landscape especially near rivers and streams.
 They are also accidentally created by removing peat in areas such as the Norfolk Broads, or removing clay for building material.

 Ornamental ponds and lakes have long been a landscape feature of parks and large gardens.
 Small garden ponds are on the increase.